 In addition to bringing a middle-mile network to the state, the KentuckyWired project was also intended to provide network connectivity to state agencies.
 The revenues from state agencies connected to KentuckyWired would then be used to fund availability payments, which are sized to cover debt service, private equity returns, and ongoing operational costs.
-As stated earlier, the commonwealth has entered into a wholesale agreement with Accelecom, whereby Kentucky will receive a percentage of revenues that Accelecom generates from the sale of lit and dark fiber service.
-The sale of this service is intended to provide last-mile broadband to unserved and underserved areas to enterprise customers and other customers.
+As stated earlier, the commonwealth has entered into a wholesaler agreement with Accelecom, whereby Kentucky will receive a percentage of revenues that Accelecom generates from the sale of lit and dark fiber service.
+The sale of this service is intended to connect enterprise customers and last-mile internet service providers to the middle mile.

 A more subtle shift in policy occurred in 2015 after OBOD discontinued its operations, concurrent with KCNA's initial creation via Executive Order 2015-0574.
-The planning and outreach performed by OBOD was replaced with oversight and maintenance of the middle mile.
-KAG and the KCNA board were focused primarily on the construction of the middle mile, as opposed to mapping, outreach, and planning.
+The planning and outreach performed by OBOD was replaced with oversight and planning of the middle mile.
+KAG and the KCNA board were focused primarily on the construction of the middle mile, as opposed to mapping and outreach.
 This void would not be addressed until the legislature met during the 2020 Regular Session.